PEPLabs/ANG-COD-TODO/README.md

 ### Stretch Goals (optional section)

-1. Add a feature to delete to-do items from the list.
+1. Add a feature to delete TODO items from the list.
-1. Add a feature to edit to-do items from the list.
+1. Add a feature to edit TODO items from the list.
-2. Implement a routing system to navigate between the to-do list component and the add-to-do form.
+2. Implement a routing system to navigate between the TODO list component and the add-TODO form.

 ### Discussion & FAQ